Meet our team

-Kellen is responsible for the online dissemination of news coverage and the visual presentation of our content.
+Kellen is responsible for online dissemination of news coverage, website design and visual presentation of content at The Light.
 He also creates The Light’s graphics, illustrations and video assets and helps oversee video post-production.
 He’s worked as a designer, night editor and content producer for five newspapers, including The Standard-Times of New Bedford, The Pittsburgh Post-Gazette and The Albany Times Union.

 A native of upstate New York, Kellen has learned to love the scenic coastline and ocean waves of New England.

 Bobbie is passionate about the power of public service journalism to inform and empower communities.
 She has seen that power at work as a local news reporter, national political writer, op-ed columnist, newsroom writing coach and news executive.